 FAQ on Purchasing Software

-Purchasing software primarily handles the transactional aspects of acquiring goods and services, such as creating purchase orders and processing payments.
-In contrast, procurement software encompasses a broader scope, including strategic sourcing, supplier management, contract negotiations, and compliance tracking.
+Purchasing software primarily handles transactional tasks such as issuing purchase orders, receiving goods, and matching invoices.
+Procurement software covers a broader strategic scope, including supplier onboarding, contract negotiations, and spend analytics.